 Note that not all snow needs to be removed.
 A thin layer of snow can protect the roof from damage while snow is being removed.

 A few minutes can give you reassurance during a heavy-snow winter.
-Check with your farm or ranch insurance agent to:
+Check with your insurance agent to:

 - Confirm that your property insurance covers roof or building failure due to snow load.